ElGonan/carssification_AI/finalreadme.md

 checkpointing implemented to prevent overfitting and ensure optimal performance.

 ## Training and first evaluation
-The batch size and number of epochs was selected as 16[6] and 25[1] respectively, as it is closer to the state of the art and it is a good balance between training time and model performance.
 The model was trained using the training set and got the next metrics:
 ```
 - Precision
     - 89.4%